Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Inference based on asymptotics

 \subsection{Confidence regions}

-Due to the asymptotic equivalence of UMLE and CMLE, inference about the parameters of the constrained POCLM can be based on the theory for the unconstrained POCLM, particularly \eqref{eq:likrat} and Theorem \ref{tlr}.
+Due to the asymptotic equivalence of UMLE and CMLE, inference about the parameters of the constrained POCLM can be based on the theory for the unconstrained POCLM, particularly \eqref{eq:likrat} and \eqref{tlr}.
 As opposed to \cite{espinosa2019constrained}, the results here allow for inference regarding multiple parameters.
 Simultaneous inference may be of particular interest regarding all parameters belonging to a variable.
 Unconstrained inference can be relevant for testing monotonicity.
-If the monotonicity assumption for ordinal variables is indeed true, one should expect higher efficiency for inference that assumes the monotonicity constraints into account.
-Regarding constrained inference, CRs are probably most interesting; they may be interpreted as quantifying some kind of ``effect size''.
+If the monotonicity assumption for ordinal variables is indeed true, one should expect higher efficiency for inference that takes the monotonicity constraints into account.
+Regarding constrained inference, CRs are probably most interesting; they may be interpreted as quantifying uncertainty of the ``effect size''.

 A major issue regarding Theorem \ref{tconstrain} is that its proof is based on the fact that asymptotically UMLE and CMLE are the same.
-CRs based on Theorem \ref{tlr} will be, with probability converging to one, subsets of arbitrarily small neighborhoods of the MLE and therefore also of the true parameters, meaning that if the monotonicity constraints are indeed fulfilled with strict inequalities, the whole CR will only contain parameters indicating the correct monotonicity direction.
+CRs based on \eqref{tlr} will be, with probability converging to one, subsets of arbitrarily small neighborhoods of the MLE and therefore also of the true parameters, meaning that if the monotonicity constraints are indeed fulfilled with strict inequalities, the whole CR will only contain parameters indicating the correct monotonicity direction.

 In practice, for finite $n$, it is neither guaranteed that UMLE and CMLE are the same, nor that all parameters in such a CR indicate the same monotonicity direction, or at least fulfill any monotonicity constraint.
 The validity of asymptotic CRs may then be doubted.